GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 A few observations can be made:
 - Our measurements definitely still belong to those expected from a high-end workstation, not a cluster, even if the structure mimicks one.
 - in particular, memory latency (RandomAccesss) registers particularly low performance.
-This is probably due to the fact that the host system itself isn't that performing in terms of memory and during the tests often struggled to keep up with the operations, freezing more often than not.
+This is probably due to the fact that the host system itself isn't that performing in terms of memory and during the tests often struggled to keep up with the operations, freezing frequently.
 #### STRESS-NG TESTS
 With the `stress-ng` suite, we test once again the CPU, memory and disk performance.
-The test measures how many "bogus operations" (number of operations) performed by a component within a certain amount of time.
+The test measures how many "bogus operations" (number of operations) are performed by a component within a certain amount of time.
 This metric is different from GFLOPS and, while it doesn't provide a realistic and useful cross-machine benchmarking metric, it's still useful to measure how many operations the component can handle under stress.

 | **Metric**                | **Your System**  | **Common Baselines** (Approximate)                   |